ahough-godaddy/udacity-fullstackdev/linux-server-config/README.md

 4. Also update `PermitRootLogin` to be "no"
 5. Restart the SSH service

-Give grader access.
-In order for your project to be reviewed, the grader needs to be able to log in to your server.

-6. Create a new user account named grader.
-7. Give grader the permission to sudo.
+## Give Grader Access
+1. Add the user 'grader'
+2. Create the file /etc/sudoers.d/grader to give grader sudo access
-8. Create an SSH key pair for grader using the ssh-keygen tool.
+3. Create an SSH key pair for grader using the ssh-keygen tool
+4. Make an .ssh directory for the grader user and set the permissions to 700
+5. Create an authorized_keys file in this directory and set the permissions to 644

-Prepare to deploy your project.
+## Prepare to Deploy the Web Application
-9. Configure the local timezone to UTC.
+Configure the local timezone to UTC.
 10. Install and configure Apache to serve a Python mod_wsgi application.

 If you built your project with Python 3, you will need to install the Python 3 mod_wsgi package on your server: sudo apt-get install libapache2-mod-wsgi-py3.